Marcus Buckingham has been working to help managers for decades. His research with Gallup is some of the most comprehensive in the world.

 If you truly care about your people, you'll help them improve by giving regular feedback.
 As we've shared before, virtually everyone wants feedback more than once a year:

-This is why one on one meetings can be so powerful, and are a key tool for great managers.
+This is why one on one meetings can be so powerful, and are a key tool for great managers (especially if you are using one on one meeting template).

 As Marcus Buckingham writes, "You can introduce areas of poor performance little by little over time.
 And each time you raise the subject, you can refer to recent, vivid examples."
 When you discuss issues over time, you're much more likely to see progress and improvement.
 It's 10 times better than the annual, high-level bombing.